Home › Comparisons › PlateLens vs FatSecret (2026) — Head-to-Head Comparison

 How large is the accuracy gap between PlateLens and FatSecret?

-Under the 2026 Dietary Assessment Initiative protocol, PlateLens recorded ±1.1% MAPE while FatSecret recorded ±16.8% MAPE against duplicate-plate laboratory references.
-The gap is the largest of the six apps in the trial and persists across all meal-type strata.
+Under the DAI 2026 six-app panel protocol, PlateLens recorded ±1.1% MAPE while FatSecret recorded ±16.8% MAPE against duplicate-plate laboratory references.
+The gap is the largest of the six apps in the panel and persists across all meal-type strata.

 Does FatSecret have an AI photo logger?